-We advise patients to send copies and retain their original records.
-If any original materials or electronic media are sent, please label them with your name, address and phone number so that we can return them.
+The SCAD research team advises patients to send copies and retain their original records.
+If you send any original materials or electronic media, please label them with your name, address and phone number so that the team can return them.

 Participants are not compensated for taking part in SCAD research.

-There is no cost to have your information, samples or both included in the Mayo Clinic SCAD Research Program.
+There is no cost to have your information, samples or both included in Mayo Clinic's SCAD Research Program.

-None of the samples you give to the Mayo Clinic SCAD Research Program is stored with your name, address, birth date, Mayo Clinic number (if applicable) or Social Security number on them.
+None of the samples you give to Mayo Clinic's SCAD Research Program are stored with your name, address, birthdate, Mayo Clinic number (if applicable) or Social Security number on them.

-If a risk factor is identified in your sample, a federal law, the Genetic Information Nondiscrimination Act, makes it illegal for employers and health insurers to use certain kinds of information about your genes to discriminate against you.
+If a risk factor is identified in your sample, a federal law called the Genetic Information Nondiscrimination Act makes it illegal for employers and health insurers to use certain kinds of information about your genes to discriminate against you.

 In the future, participants may be: